 This is the reason it’s essential that you have someone on your side with experience handling dog bite cases and insider knowledge of how insurance companies operate.

-If you’re just making a claim on a dog bite insurance policy, rather than trying to sue the individual dog owner personally, you may wonder if a lawyer is really necessary.
+If you’re just making a claim on a dog bite insurance policy, rather than trying to sue the individual dog owner personally, you may wonder if a New Jersey dog bite lawyer is really necessary.
 It’s important to understand something about the way the insurance industry works: the insurance company isn’t on your side, and it’s not going to be eager to pay your claim.